patelparth3943/quizapp/README.md

-This is a solution to the Frontend quiz app challenge on Frontend Mentor.
+This is a solution to the [Frontend quiz app challenge on Frontend Mentor]([https://github.com/facebook/create-react-app](https://www.frontendmentor.io/challenges/frontend-quiz-app-BE7xkzXQnU)).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.